slegare2/KappaPathways/README.md

 This should create a dot file of the pathway to the selected event of interest and a directory containing the intermediary files used to build the pathway.

-Pathways to different event of interest can be obtained by changing the value of variable `eoi`.
+Pathways to different events of interest can be obtained by changing the value of variable `eoi`.